knative/docs/docs/eventing/samples/apache-camel-source/README.md

 In order to check if a `CamelSource` is fully working, we will create:

-- a simple Knative Service that dumps incoming events to its log
+- a simple Knative event display service that prints incoming events to its log
 - a in-memory channel named `camel-test` that will buffer events created by the event source
-- a subscription to direct events from the test channel to a event display service
+- a subscription to direct events from the test channel to the event display service

 Deploy the [`display_resources.yaml`](./display_resources.yaml):